How do I form a corporation in Missouri?

 If you’ve decided to establish a Missouri corporation, congratulations — you’ve made a great choice.
 The state is home to the major cities of Kansas City and St. Louis, where you can find a skilled workforce.
 What’s more, Missouri boasts low taxes and offers incentives for entrepreneurs, such as the Missouri Innovation Center.

-This guide explains how to start a corporation in Missouri.
+This guide explains how to start a corporation in Missouri; we’ll also talk through the basics of forming a professional corporation (PC), a specialized corporation for licensed professionals like doctors, attorneys, or engineers.
 If you’d like help creating your dream business, we can file your Missouri corporation for you.
 But if you’d like to form your business entity on your own, follow the steps below.

 To officially begin operating as a Missouri corporation, you’ll need to file your Articles of Incorporation with the state.
-But, before you do that, there are a few other steps you need to take.
-Below, we walk you through the process on how to become a business owner in Missouri.
+But, before you do that, there are several other steps you need to take.
+Below, we walk you through the process of how to become a business owner in Missouri.

 Establishing your business as a corporation brings additional benefits.
-Corporations are treated as distinct legal entities, separate from members or shareholders, which brings added liability protection.
+Corporations are treated as distinct legal entities, separate from their shareholders, which brings personal liability protection.
 However, you have to put in some work to enjoy the benefits of a Missouri corporation.
 This business structure is an official legal entity, and certain paperwork has to be filed to establish it formally.
 You can’t just slap the label “Corporation” onto your business name.

 Step 1: Name your Missouri corporation